SkyStar-modules/Stowrage/CONTRIBUTING.md

 When submitting PR, please make the title as simple as possible.
 Ex: `[Feature improvement]: Cache can now be loaded much faster`
 Also, please make it understandable for someone whose English is not a primary language.
+The PR need's atleast a test if you added a method & needs to pass `deno fmt`, `deno lint` and all tests to be able to get merged

 Thanks!